 Interviewee: [00:06:09] Usually the way it goes is that we most of the times we start from pre-trained network so we download the weights and then we do a fine tuning on the final layers.
 So we [can read,??]
 A textbook transfer learning.

-Gunel: [00:06:27] Okay, so you do not have to deal with any training data in your experience?
+Interviewer1: [00:06:27] Okay, so you do not have to deal with any training data in your experience?

 Interviewee: [00:06:34] No, actually, I mean, we do, we do have to train its the fine-tuning.
 For that, of course, we need the dataset to perform the fine-tuning.

-Gunel: [00:06:48] I see.
+Interviewer1: [00:06:48] I see.
 So do you have to pre-process this training data in any way?

 Interviewee: [00:06:56] It depends on the projects.
 In my experience, let's say not too much meaning that we just have to maybe I don't know maybe in some cases.
 Like do some cropping but most of it is actually done by..
 It's done automatically so we don't really..
 I mean, for instance, I just have to give an example that I don't know if it may be considered pre-processing but when we use the data augmentation, those things are actually handled by about the script itself is not something that we really do manually and also, I don't think it's going to be really considered pre-processing.
 Working with images..
 We don't really..
 We don't really do that.

-Gunel: [00:07:53] Okay, so you said that you do cropping and that's automated?
+Interviewer1: [00:07:53] Okay, so you said that you do cropping and that's automated?
 So the decision to do cropping, was it caused because without cropping it was not performing well, or..
 Why do you need to crop it, lets say.

 Interviewee: [00:08:10] Sure.
 No, actually that's that is something that is done in some cases when..
 In some very very specific cases when we have data sets where we need to single out maybe specific parts of the image.
 So it's something that..
 It's not done as part of some kind of correction, because we saw that the the training was not going well or whatever is it done because that was the case of a sort of pre-processing that needed to be done because it just made sense to it on the contrary It did not really make sense to do it without it.

-Gunel: [00:09:00] It's a part of the image that you're actually interested in.
+Interviewer1: [00:09:00] It's a part of the image that you're actually interested in.
 Do I get it right?

 Interviewee: [00:09:04] Sorry, what?

-Gunel: [00:09:06] The part that you crop is just the part of the image that you're actually interested in.
+Interviewer1: [00:09:06] The part that you crop is just the part of the image that you're actually interested in.

 Interviewee: [00:09:11] Yeah.

-Gunel: [00:09:12] Okay, i see.But in general you did you ever have any problems related to training data?
+Interviewer1: [00:09:12] Okay, i see.But in general you did you ever have any problems related to training data?

 Interviewee: [00:09:23] In my specific experience, no, but for instance, I have colleagues that had some issues because they had trained data that was not really correctly labeled because honestly, I don't know exactly the specifics because it was not the project I was working on but I heard complaints so to speak so, okay.

-Gunel: [00:09:52] Okay.
+Interviewer1: [00:09:52] Okay.
 Thank you for sharing that with us.
 So did you ever use existing datasets and I'm not sure..
 You did not tell us if you collected that training data to yourself or you used an existing dataset.